niplav/site/masturbation_and_attractiveness.md

 ![Male loss in different stages of the funnel](./img/masturbation_and_attractiveness/dur_after_m_bar.png "Male loss in different stages of the funnel.")

-*Figure 2: Male loss in different stages of cold approach*
+*Male loss in different stages of cold approach*

 Female: